multiformats/js-multihash/README.md

 - `multihash: Buffer`

 Check if the given buffer is a valid multihash.

-Returns `false` or an `Error`.
+Throws an error if it is not valid.

 ## License